 The side mount hose exit is a great choice, but it does mean you’ll never be able to use all the water in the bucket because of the height of the exit.
 Unless, of course, you tip the bucket towards the exit when the water runs low.
 This con is offset by the convenience the side mount exit adds to the shower.

-Roof Rack Solar Showers vs. Bucket Solar Showers
+Roof Rack Solar Shower vs. Bucket Solar Shower

-Roof rack showers are a totally different animal and deserve an article of their own.
+A roof rack solar shower is a totally different animal and deserves an article of its own.
 Having your solar shower permanently, or at least semi-permanently, mounted on your SUV or RV is an attractive option, and roof rack systems do have many benefits.
 However, the bucket brigade is hard to beat for sheer convenience, simplicity, and low cost.

 Mobile solar shower systems offer an element of home comforts when you are a long way from them.
 We hope this short tutorial will help you get a basic DIY solar shower set up.
 In the future, we will explore other solar-heated shower designs, such as permanent solar indoor shower installations and many other camps, RV, and SUV rooftop designs.

 If you have experience with solar shower construction and want to share or ask related questions, please drop us a query in the comments section below.